Are Buffett and Berkshire About to Bail on Kraft Heinz Stock?

 Buffet, Berkshire and what's next for KHC stock

 Berkshire could theoretically muddle through in the face of all this.
-But as the recent rumor mill seems to indicate, it’s more likely they will use any retransformation at KHC as an opportunity to cut and run.
+But as the recent rumor mill seems to indicate, it’s more likely they'll use any retransformation at KHC as an opportunity to cut and run.

-For those who want context on what may happen, it's worth looking back at how previous stocks performed after Berkshire Hathaway sold off a significant stake.
+For those who want context on what might happen, it's worth looking back at how previous stocks performed after Berkshire Hathaway sold off a significant stake.

 However you slice it, those 14 million shares didn't hold back C stock, which has rallied nearly 35% in 2025.